temporalio/samples-python/encryption_jwt/README.md

 - extracting data from a JWT
 - controlling decyption based on a user's Temporal Cloud role

+The Codec Server uses the [Operations API](https://docs.temporal.io/ops) to get user information.
+It would be helpful to be familiar with the API's requirements.
+This API is currently a beta relase and may change in the future.

 ## Install

 For this sample, the optional `encryption` and `bedrock` dependency groups must be included.
 To include, run: